geekq/workflow/README.markdown

 Documenting with diagrams
 -------------------------

-You can generate graphical representation of your workflow for documentation purposes.
+You can generate a graphical representation of your workflow for documentation purposes.
 S. Workflow::create_workflow_diagram.

 Earlier versions
 ----------------

-... originally written by Ryan
+The `workflow` library was originally written by Ryan Allen.

-Completely reworked (keeping the original workflow DSL spirit)
+The version 0.3 was almost completely (including ActiveRecord integration, API for accessing workflow specification, method_missing free implementation) rewritten by Vladimir Dobriakov keeping the original workflow DSL spirit.

 Migration from the original Ryan's library